-This light and healthy traditional Lebanese potato salad recipe is made with fresh lemon juice, olive oil, scallions and fresh herbs.
+This light and healthy traditional Lebanese potato salad recipe is made with fresh lemon juice, olive oil, scallions, and fresh herbs.
+Perfect for pot luck as no refrigeration required.

 My Aunt Paula has been making this Lebanese Potato Salad recipe for as long as I can remember.
 Made with bright lemon juice, silky olive oil, scallions, mint and parsley, this potato salad beats out the traditional mayo-based version any day of the week in my book.